Douten/dabi/README.md

 # DABI

 dabi is a minimal approach to an to-do app inspired from [Cal Newport's book](http://calnewport.com/books/straight-a-student/ "How To Become a Straight-A Student").
-Its primary is to support creation of realistic tasks that will be done.
+Its primary purpose is to support the creation of realistic completion oriented tasks.

 ### Techonology